hypergravity/astroslam/README.md

-# TheKeenan
+# SLAM

-A forward model to estimate stellar parameters (e.g., Teff, logg, [Fe/H] and chemical abundances) using Support Vector Regression (SVR), which in essential is a non-parametric method.
+Stellar LAbel Machine (SLAM) is a forward model to estimate stellar parameters (e.g., Teff, logg, [Fe/H] and chemical abundances).
+It is based on Support Vector Regression (SVR), which in essential is a non-parametric regression method.

+# Author

+Bo Zhang (bozhang@nao.cas.cn)

 # Installation

-`pip install TheKeenan`
+`pip install slam`

 # Requirements